anoma/nspec/docs/basic_abstractions/encoding/encoding_scheme.md

   boost: 2
 ---

 # Encoding scheme

-An _encoding scheme_ is a bijective mapping between structured data and a series of bytes, uniquely defined by the pair of serialization and deserialization functions.
+An _encoding scheme_ is a mapping between structured data and a series of bytes, uniquely defined by the pair of serialization and deserialization functions.

 ## Serialization